tmshader/infill/website/src/content/docs/getting-started/overview.md

 It'll be different for every printer, but hopefully that gives an idea!

 Once you have that sorted - get away to planning, 3D modelling, PCB designing, etc. Draw sketches.
-Post in #3d-printer-ysws often!
+Post in #infill often!
 We're all in this together

 (Btw: You DON'T have to design all the electronics, but I ask you design at least ONE pcb for a function of your choosing.
 Whether that be a display, a toolhead PCB or sometihng else!)